 In many cases, time is of the essence.
 Patients who have waited longer than six months to begin treatment experience lower recovery rates.
 Common vertigo therapy treatments include the following maneuvers and exercises:

-- Foster maneuver: Head movements performed with a half somersault
+- Foster Maneuver where head movements are paired with a half somersault

 Over time, and with treatment, you should see some of the following results: